andrewburnheimer/thinfin_btn/README.md

 Install
 -------

+Perform the following commands as root.

-Setup the node.js environment on the host with <code># apt-get update && apt-get install nodejs npm node-semver</code> as root.
+Setup the node.js environment on the host with <code># apt-get update && apt-get install nodejs npm node-semver</code>

-Clone, or download a ZIP file from the github.inbcu.com repository site.
+Fix the Ununtu naming error <code># ln -fs /usr/bin/nodejs /usr/local/bin/node</code>

+Create the application directory <code># mkdir -p /opt/app</code>

-Change into that directory and fulfill the application requirements with <code>$ npm install</code>
+Change into that directory and clone this repo., or download a ZIP file and inflate it there.

+Set the ownership, as appropriate, <code># chown -R administrator:administrator /opt/app/thinfin\_btn</code>

-Fulfill the startup requirements with <code>$ sudo npm install forever -g</code>
+Fulfill the startup requirements with <code># npm install forever -g</code>

-Place the startup script <code>$ sudo cp init\_d-thinfin\_btn /etc/init.d/thinfin\_btn</code>
+Change into that directory and place the startup script <code># cd /opt/app/thinfin\_btn; cp init\_d-thinfin\_btn /etc/init.d/thinfin\_btn</code>

-Update the system service definitions <code>$ sudo update-rc.d thinfin\_btn defaults</code>
+Update the system service definitions <code># update-rc.d thinfin\_btn defaults</code>

+Create the runtime directory <code># mkdir -p /opt/run/forever/</code>

+As the application user (not root), change into that directory and fulfill the application requirements with <code>$ npm install</code>

 Startup
 -------

+In the application directory, <code>$ cp example\_facilities.json facilities.json; nano facilities.json</code>, as appropriate.

 Start the web server with <code>$ sudo service thinfin\_btn start</code>